Leroy Keyes

 Marvin Leroy Keyes (February 18, 1947 – April 15, 2021) was an American professional football player who was a running back and safety for five seasons in the National Football League (NFL) with the Philadelphia Eagles and the Kansas City Chiefs.
-He was drafted by the Eagles in the first round of the 1969 NFL Draft.
+He was drafted by the Eagles in the first round of the 1969 NFL/AFL draft.
 He played college football for the Purdue Boilermakers.
 He was an All-American as a halfback on offense and played corner on defense and returned kicks and punts.
 He also played both ways for Philadelphia before settling in as a solid strong safety.

 College career

 Keyes played college football at Purdue University, where he was an All-American in 1967 and 1968, and finished third in the 1967 Heisman Trophy voting, he finished second in the 1968 Heisman Trophy voting.
 In his very first collegiate game, played on national television against eventual national champion Notre Dame, Keyes made his presence known by returning a fumble 94 yards for a touchdown.
 He played in the January 1967 Rose Bowl game, which Purdue won 14–13 over USC.

 He was a dynamic player running and catching the ball.
 He finished his career running for 2,090 yards and also had 1,204 receiving yards.

 In 1967, he led the nation in scoring as he rushed for 986 yards with 13 touchdowns and had 45 catches for 758 yards and 6 touchdowns.
 As a senior in 1968, he followed it up by running for 1,003 yards and 14 touchdowns while catching 33 passes for 428 yards and 1 touchdown.